Photo of Urcuqui-Bustamante, Andrés M.

 Research Currently in Progress

-• Understanding access and usage of green spaces by people of color in Chicago.
+• Understanding access and use of green spaces in Santiago de Cali, Colombia.

 • Non-economic values associated with payment for hydrological services programs: Recognizing local shared values to improve natural resource management.